uvcat7/ae-patch/README.md

 * .eff: these are the animation files, hence the extension's name ("effects").
 These contain a set of graphics files used to build an animation, as well as a list of animation types and rendering information.
 * .mdl: these are a list of modeling files, with a set of vertex information (.vwx) that ties a set of textures (.twx/.txs) files together.

-The .txs ("TeXtureSet"?) file type contains a list of textures but doesn't include the .twx files in the format.
+The .txs ("TeXtureSet"?) file type contains a list of textures but doesn't include the .twx files in the format unless the set is inside a .mdl or .eff file.

 # Instructions